tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:targetedMeasure
 - Preferred Label: targeted Measure
-- Definition: A Measure for which the data conformance with needs may be improved by accepting proposals from an Amendment via an ImprovementTarget.
+- Definition: A bdqffdq:Measure for which the data conformance with a bdqffdq:NeedConcept may be improved by accepting proposals from a bdqffdq:Amendment via a bdqffdq:ImprovementTarget.
 - Range [ owl:someValuesFrom bdqffdq:targetedMeasure ]
-- Comments: Describes the relationship between an ImprovementTarget and a Measure.
+- Comments: Describes the relationship between a bdqffdq:ImprovementTarget and a bdqffdq:Measure.

 ********************